Fil/pangea/src/party/duckdb-spatial.md

 })
 ```

 For more on the SPATIAL extension, read [Introducing The DuckDB Spatial Extension](https://duckdb.org/2023/04/28/spatial.html), by Max Gabrielsson.
+And this [interesting notebook](https://observablehq.com/@chrispahm/prototyping-geoparquet-geos-in-webassembly) by Christoph Pahmeyer exploring a faster pipeline.

 ---